 What happened when political groups such as the Chartists or the Independent Labour Party were banned from holding meetings in parks and squares?
 How did local communities respond when their open spaces were enclosed and built on?
 What was the most politically radical space?

 Some places might surprise you.
-It could be Osborne Street in Collyhurst.
-It could be Ryebank Fields in Chorlton.
 You may live on the same street as someone who was at Peterloo, a Chartist or a suffragette.
 Find out more and share your own stories about the history of contested spaces in your area.

 Suitable for all ages